shieldwed/ansible-role-docker/README.md

 `true` for when the `compose_file` is rendered for the initial run and to `false` for all subsequent runs.
-This allows to maintain the docker-compose states to be kept in the same template without being required to maintain two differnt templates with mostly the same content.
+This allows to maintain the docker-compose states to be kept in the same template without being required to maintain two different templates with mostly the same content.

 License
 -------